pinecone-io/sample-apps/namespace-notes/README.md

 **Optimizing chunking strategy**

-This project uses a paragraph chunker which often can provide good results for some use cases.
-Oftentimes the quality of a chunk will play a big role in the quality of the retreival system as a whole.
+This project uses a paragraph chunker, which can provide good results for some use cases.
+Often, the quality of a chunk will play a significant role in the quality of the retrieval system as a whole.

 Learn more about various [chunking strategies](https://www.pinecone.io/learn/chunking-strategies/)

 **Enhancing metadata structure**

 The metadata in this project consists simply of a reference url to the original content and the particular text snippet.
-Richer metadata could be extracted from the PDFs to provide additional context to the LLM.
+You could extract richer metadata from the PDFs to provide improved context to the LLM.
-This of course assumes a given PDF upload contains additional metadata and that it owuld be useful (page count, title, author(s) etc).
+This, of course, assumes a given PDF upload contains additional metadata and that it would be useful (page count, title, author(s), etc).

 Read more about [vectorizing structured text](https://www.pinecone.io/learn/structured-data/).